videojs/video.js/CONTRIBUTING.md

 git push
 ```

-Use contrib to submit a a pull request (make sure you're in your feature branch)
+Use contrib to submit a pull request (make sure you're in your feature branch)

 ```bash
 contrib feature submit